-The object of the GAIN and RESET adjustment is to obtain the optimum, or desired, stable prime mover speed response.
+The object of the PROPORTIONAL GAIN, RESET, and ACTUATOR COMPENSATION adjustment is to obtain the optimum, or desired, stable prime mover speed response.
 Connect a dc analog voltmeter to terminals 13(+) and 14(-) to monitor the actuator voltage.

 Increasing the setting of the GAIN to provides faster transient response (decreases the magnitude of the speed change from a sudden change in load).
 To achieve optimum response, slowly increase the GAIN until the voltage on the voltmeter becomes slightly unstable, then slowly lower the GAIN as necessary to stabilize the meter reading.
-Step load the generator, bump the actuator terminal shaft, or use the software "Bump Act Trigger (T then F)"in the dynamics tuning sections, to make sure that the prime mover returns to the proper speed with little overshoot or undershoot of the speed setting.
+Step load the generator, bump the actuator terminal shaft, or use the software "Bump Act Trigger (T then F)" in the dynamics tuning sections, to make sure that the prime mover returns to the proper speed with little overshoot or undershoot of the speed setting.
 To reduce overshoot, increase the RESET.
-When the RESET is in the lower part of its adjustment (0 to 3 on the scale), increasing the RESET clockwise may require decreasing the GAIN (turning the GAIN counterclockwise) to maintain stable operation.
 If the prime mover is slow in returning to the proper speed, decrease the RESET.